 That when I got older I would have to find a great young Osteopath, masseuse, whoever offered relief, that would be able to keep my neck loose.
 That if I was stuck in a chair due to disability or illness that I would experience unrelenting headaches.
 All this in my 30’s for heavens sake.

-It was the best I could do until I met Gary Ward, author of “What the Foot”.
+He is the author of “What the Foot”.
 I know right, great title!
 Gary taught me for the first time, despite all my knowledge from Osteopathy, he taught me how to identify the problem areas in my body and the full-body pattern I had adopted that was causing my headaches.
 By no means was this an instant cure for me, it required an unwinding process from all this built up tension.
 What I discovered though from a place of no hope, behind it’s facade of skin and bones is an untapped resource of incredible proportions.
 A learning resource contained within your own body that given an opportunity, can overcome and learn how to move easier, more fluently.